A Student Of Mines Just Got Married: My Take On The Situation + ONE-itis

 Now, what makes my former pupil’s situation even more troubling, is that he barely knows the girl…on a deeper level.

-They’ve only gotten acquainted upwards of a year: not even 12 full-blown fucking months !
+They’ve only gotten acquainted upwards of a year: not even 12 full-blown fucking months :shock: !

 That’s the prototypical gist for lots of men who were once sex-deprived, but now accrued some skills to get laid, but are unable to keep things in perspective so they cling onto the first girl who likes them.